shuvi311/shuviarete2-site/README.md

-# SHUVI Areté A.E.
-Website
+# SHUVI Areté A.E. - Real Estate & Development Website

-This is the source code for the SHUVI Areté A.E. real estate website.
+This is the official website project for SHUVI Areté A.E.
-Built with React/Next.js, ready for deployment via Vercel.

 ## Features

-- Fully responsive design
+- English and Greek versions
-- Contact form with FormSubmit integration
+- Contact form integrated with FormSubmit
-- Embedded Google Map
-- Gallery carousel
-- Multi-language display
-- Logo integration
+- Clean modern design with logo
+- Ready to deploy on Vercel

 ## Deployment

-Deploy directly to Vercel or upload the code to GitHub and import into Vercel.
+Upload this repository to GitHub and import directly into Vercel for one-click deployment.